 Q: Can I make any changes after I have checked in?

 A: After online check-in, you can usually no longer make any changes to your ticket.
 However, there is an exception for Ryanair, Wizz Air and easyJet.
 These airlines allow you to change your flight date or passenger name but you need to pay extra - per passenger per flight.
-The period of time when such a change is possible is limited.
+Besides, you can do this only in a limited period of time.